nicky-nym/nicky-nym.github.io/pages/kinematic.md

    1. should be **more resiliant** after a natural disaster or other emergency
    1. could be established as **charter cities**[^mason]
  ```

-## Superlinear Scaling

-Each doubling of population correlates to a 15% increase in per-capita economic output.[^west]

 ## Industrial Agglomeration